Symbols

 - inode, Filesystems

-Tables and Chains
+- INPUT, Tables and Chains

 - interval between checks, tune2fs